 Step 5 – Lay both sets on top of each other, placing the right sides together.

 Step 6 – Find the 45 degree angle on your cutting mat.
 Line your tapered edge to that angle.
-Leave the fabric sets in place only moving them when you run out of mat.
-I like cutting two sets of bats at a time, but at some point you will have to cut one bat at time since you will be cutting seven bats.
+Leave the fabric sets in place, only moving them when you run out of mat.
+I like cutting two sets of bats at a time, but at some point you will have to cut one bat at a time since you will be cutting seven bats.
 I’ve included instructions on both.

 Step 8 – Making a two set body: Place your ruler 3” into the fabric set, 2” of the ruler will be on the mat.
 Using the edge of your fabric as your line, cut a 3” section.
 Then cut this section in half, making them into 1.5” strips.
-You now have two sets of bat bodies (4 – 1.5” strips).
+You now have two sets of bat bodies (four 1.5” strips).
 Making one body set: Place 1.5” of your ruler into the fabric set, 3.5” of the ruler will be on the mat.
-Using the edge of your fabric as your line cut a 1.5” strip.
-You now have one set of bat bodies (4 – 1.5” strips).
+Using the edge of your fabric as your line, cut a 1.5” strip.
+You now have one set of bat bodies (four 1.5” strips).
 When you run out of room on your mat, move your two fabric sets over.
 Line them up on top of each other RST.
 Leave a little fabric on the other side of your angle line so you can get a fresh angle.
 Repeat the Making Wing step.
 Repeat Making Body step.